musicformellons/seaplane-cli/seaplane-cli/tests/ui/trycmd/seaplane-formation/list.md

 $ seaplane formation list --help
 List all local Formation Plans

-This command will display the status and number of configurations for each of your Formation Plans.
+This command will display the status each of your Formation Plans.
 The Formations displayed come from the local database of known Formations.
 You may wish to update the local database with Remote Formation Instances as well by either first running:

 [..]